swt30/thesis/chapters/05-migration/05-migration.md

 Within each phase I calculate $α$ as normal, then stitch the phases together by joining them directly in the same fashion as the EOS stitching in @sec:an-improved-water-equation-of-state.
 In this way, I avoid generating artificial spikes in $α$ at the phase boundaries, retaining the behaviour of $α$ within each phase and producing a change in its slope, rather than a spike, at the boundary.
 This yields adiabats that remain continuous at phase boundaries, like those shown in @fig:pressure-temperature-profiles.

+Although the assumption of no latent heat of phase transition is not ideal, I claim that it is not an irresponsible choice.
+This is for three reasons.
+First, theoretical studies of high-pressure ices suggest that their configurational entropies are quite similar.
+That is, the portion of the specific entropy change that arises from the crystalline configuration of the ice phase does not appear to differ much from phase to phase---at most 5% [@Herrero2014].
+This then suggests that the latent heat difference between adjacent ice phases is also small.
+Second, this is supported by studies that trace specific water adiabats through high-pressure ice.
+For example, @Dolan2007 show an isentrope calculated from the liquid phase through ice VII; there is no perceivable discontinuity at the phase transition in that paper.
+Finally, as we will see in this chapter, the bulk radius of a planet is driven primarily by changes to its atmospheric thickness and not by the thickness of deeper layers.
+A planet's size is therefore insensitive to the precise position of phase boundaries in its water layers.

 ### Extracting phase information